Value and duration

 How to apply

-Students who apply for a CGS-M through McMaster University will automatically be considered for an OGS or QEII-GSST at McMaster.
+- CGS-M Students who apply for a CGS-M at McMaster University through the central Master’s competition will automatically be considered for an OGS or QEII-GSST.
 For incoming Master’s students who apply for a CGS-M, please remember to choose McMaster as one of the three universities to where you would like to submit your CGS-M application.

 Students are limited in the number of years that they may hold an OGS or QEII-GSST.

 Master’s students may receive the scholarship for a maximum of two years.
 Doctoral students may receive the scholarship for a maximum of four years.
 Both are subject to a lifetime maximum of six years per student.

 In addition, OGS and QEII-GSST guidelines restrict students to a lifetime maximum of six years of government-funded awards and prohibit students from holding an OGS or QEII-GSST or another government-funded award concurrently.

 Awards under the following programs are included in these restrictions:

 - Queen Elizabeth II Graduate Scholarship in Science and Technology(QEII-GSST) (formerly OGSST)